jeffanthony/rholang.github.io/content/docs/rholang.md

 ##### 1. REPL

 the following chapter provides you with the information for setting up REPL with docker for windows.
-If you don't want to use docker or windows, this is also possible and you just have to change the commands slidely.
+If you don't want to use docker or windows, this is also possible and you just have to change the commands sleightly.

 ##### 1.1 Requirements